mrismanaziz/Reforestation/README.md

-## I was going to get a brain transplant, but I changed my mind
+## I thought about going on an all-almond diet.
+But that's just nuts.